 - Education.
 You can continue with additional qualifications, especially if you want to become a teacher.
 Having a background in Liberal Arts is an advantage for teachers because your intensive knowledge can help a wider range of students.
 You can even teach different types of subjects.

 - Interpreter.
 Most students in Liberal Arts education need to learn at least one foreign language.
-This is helpful, especially if you want to be a qualified translator, interpreter, transcriber, a foreign language teacher, a journalist, or even a job in the travel and tourism industry.
+This is helpful, especially if you want to be a qualified translator, interpreter, transcriber, foreign language teacher, journalist, or even a job in the travel and tourism industry.

 - Marketing.
 Whether you choose public relations, advertising, promotions, new editing or copywriting, or journalism, all the humanities subjects in Liberal Arts can help you better understand people.
 Plus, your communication skills can boost you even more so people can easily understand you.